jetbrains-academy/kotlin-onboarding-introduction/Part1/AlmostDone/When/task.md

 ```
 </div>

-The function should inform user about an unexpected filter name.
+The function should inform the user about an unexpected filter name.

-In this task you should also add two functions with `TODO` (we will implement them in the next tasks):
+In this task, you should also add two functions with `TODO` (we will implement them in the following tasks):
-- `applyBordersFilter`, that accepts a picture and applies the `borders` filter;
+- `applyBordersFilter`, which accepts a picture and applies the `borders` filter;
-- `applySquaredFilter`, that accepts a picture and applies the `squared` filter.
+- `applySquaredFilter`, which accepts a picture and applies the `squared` filter.